mdgriffith/elm-optimize-level-2/README.md

 That being said, there are a few areas that might be opportunities for contribution.

-1. Try `elm-optimize-more` on any current Elm project you have!
+1. Try `elm-optimize-level-2` on any current Elm project you have!

    We'd love to hear your results whether they be success, no effect, or caused a regression.

-   If your project saw an explicit improvement or performance regression, [leave a comment on this issue](https://github.com/mdgriffith/elm-optimize-more/issues/15).
+   If your project saw an explicit improvement or performance regression, [leave a comment on this issue](https://github.com/mdgriffith/elm-optimize-level-2/issues/15).

    For more serious issues, feel free to file a separate issue.